schema-inspector/schema-inspector/README.md

 		lorem: 'not_ipsum',
 		dolor: [ 12, 34, 'ERROR', 45, 'INVALID' ]
 	};
-	var result = SchemaInspector.validate(schema, candidate); // Candidate is not valid console.log(result.format());
+	var result = inspector.validate(schema, candidate); // Candidate is not valid console.log(result.format());
 	/*
 		Property @.lorem: must be equal to "ipsum", but is equal to "not_ipsum"